-As of March 31, 2021, we are authorized to issue up to 200,000,000 shares of common stock, par value \$0.03 per share, of which there are 6,791,847, shares issued and outstanding (taking into effect the sale of 74,301 and 8,600 common shares under our at-the-market offering on January 29, 2021 and February 12, 2021, respectively).
+As of March 31, 2022, we are authorized to issue up to 200,000,000 shares of common stock, par value \$0.03 per share, of which there are 7,294,541, shares issued and outstanding.
 Each outstanding share of common stock is entitled to one vote, either in person or by proxy, on all matters that may be voted upon by their holders at meetings of the shareholders.
 Holders of our common stock (i) have equal ratable rights to dividends from funds legally available therefore, if declared by the Board of Directors; (ii) are entitled to share ratably in all of our assets available for distribution upon liquidation, dissolution or winding up; and (iii) do not have preemptive, subscription or conversion rights or redemption or sinking fund provisions.
 All issued shares of our common stock when issued will be fully paid for and non-assessable.